mgurley/inav/README.md

 ### Copyright

-Copyright (c) 2009 Michael Gurley, Northwestern University.
+Copyright (c) 2009 Northwestern University.
 See LICENSE for details.